Meow & More Catspeak Translated

 While cats usually hide their illnesses and pain, a cat in acute pain may scream.
 To humans, this is a distinctive, chilling cry and sounds very different from the aggressive or fearful yowl.

-For humans, yawning often signals boredom.
-For cats,though, a yawn sends a relaxed, reassuring message.
+To humans, yawning often signals boredom. in catspeak, though, a yawn sends a relaxed, reassuring message.

 It’s Mine, All Mine

 When cats communicate, scent sends a powerful message.
 It’s one way of letting the world know this chair or fencepost is mine, all mine.

 Why does your cat claw furniture or that tree in front of your house?
 He’s leaving visual signs of “ownership” with his claw marks.
 The scent glads in his paw pads reinforce the message that that chair and tree belong to him.